syncfusion-content/maui-docs/MAUI/Busy-Indicator/IndicatorColor.md

 {% endtabs %}

-## Background color in .NET MAUI BusyIndicator (SfBusyIndicator)
+## Background in .NET MAUI BusyIndicator (SfBusyIndicator)

-SfBusyIndicator provides option to set the BackgroundColor.
+SfBusyIndicator provides option to set the Background.
 This can be done using `OverlayFill` property.

 {% tabs %}